math2001/math2001.github.io/content/post/so-vim-became-slow.md

 title: "So vim got slow"
 date: 2018-05-21T17:59:22+10:00
 tags: [tip, vim, profile, performances]
+draft: true
 ---

 You know that feeling?
 You press in a key, and you have to wait like 0.5 seconds to see it appear on screen.
 You try to run `vim --clean` and everything's back to "normal".
-How do you find *quickly* the cause of this horrible disaster :smile: <!--more-->
+How do you find _quickly_ the cause of this horrible disaster :smile: <!--more-->

 As you expected, it is caused by a/some plugin(s) and/or you vimrc.
 Have fun debugging that.
 You probably know the bulk force: disable every plugin, and